chenasraf/telescope-glyph.nvim/README.md

         -- insert glyph when picked
         -- vim.api.nvim_put({ glyph.value }, 'c', false, true)
       end,
-    }
+    },
   },
 }
 ```

 ## Credit
-This project is a direct fork of [telescope-emoji.nvim](https://github.com/xiyaowong/telescope-emoji.nvim) to provide font glyphs.
+This project is a direct fork of [telescope-emoji.nvim](https://github.com/xiyaowong/telescope-emoji.nvim) to provide font glyphs instead of emojis.

-Used the nerd fonts and unicode cheatsheets from [cheatsheet.nvim](https://github.com/sudormrfbin/cheatsheet.nvim) as the sources for the glyphs
+The nerd fonts and unicode cheatsheets from [cheatsheet.nvim](https://github.com/sudormrfbin/cheatsheet.nvim) were used to create the sources for the glyphs.